-6 8 8 Policies, protocols, procedures and plans already in place Provide hyperlinks to any documents or other resources currently utilized in your school/district.
+School, District, 110g District or Education Service District Name and ID: North Clackamas School D District #1924 School or Program Name: Clackamas Middle College Contact Name and Title: Brian Sien, Principal Contact Phone: 503-518 -5925 Contact Email: sienb@nclack.k12.or.us e e e e e e e e e e e e e e e e e e e Policies, protocols, procedures and plans already in place Provide hyperlinks to any documents or other resources currently utilized in your school/district.
 Consider adding a brief description about how each is used within your school.
-School District Communicable Disease Management Plan OAR 581-022-2220 NCSD Communicable Disease Management Plan (page 6) Exclusion Measures Exclusion of students and staff who are diagnosed with certain communicable diseases OAR 333-019-0010 Staff are trained to screen students upon school entry and throughout the school day.
+School District Communicable Disease Management Plan OAR 581-022-2220 CMC follows all policies, protocols and procedures as described in NCSD Communicable Disease Management Plan (page 6) Exclusion Measures Exclusion of students and staff who are diagnosed with certain communicable diseases OAR 333-019-0010 Staff are trained to screen students upon school entry and throughout the school day.
 We partner with our local health authorities whenever there is a known case to enforce health department isolation periods for staff and students.
-We follow the Exclusion Guidelines which are Included in the Communicable Disease Management Plan.
+We follow the Exclusion Guidelines which are Included in the NCSD Communicable Disease Management Plan.
 Isolation Space Requires a prevention- oriented health services program including a dedicated space to isolate sick students and to provide services for students with special health care needs.
-OAR 581-022-2220 Per the NCSD's Communicable Disease Management Plan (page 6), all school buildings will have a designated space for Isolation of potentially symptomatic individuals in a location, separate from other students and staff Educator Vaccination OAR 333-019-1030 Per the State of Oregon's OAR 333-019-1030, NCSD will continue to require staff to be fully vaccinated as a condition of employment.
+OAR 581-022-2220 Per the NCSD's Communicable Disease Management Plan (page 6), CMC has a designated space for isolation of potentially symptomatic individuals in a location separate from other students and staff.
+Educator Vaccination OAR 333-019-1030 Per the State of Oregon's OAR 333-019-1030, NCSD (and CMC) will continue to require staff to be fully vaccinated as a condition of employment.
 "Fully vaccinated" is defined as 14 days after receiving all required doses of a CDC approved COVID-19 vaccine.
 Exceptions may be made only for eligible medical or religious reasons.
-Emergency Plan or Emergency Operations Plan OAR 581-022-2225 North Clackamas Schools - Emergency Procedures & Disaster Plan
+Emergency Plan or Emergency Operations Plan OAR 581-022-2225 CMC follows all policies, protocols and procedures as described in North Clackamas Schools - Emergency Procedures & Disaster Plan.